Lab Spec & Insights

 - Budget strategically, focusing on necessary equipment like PCR machines and electrophoresis and less on items like microscopes.

-Equipment Insights #
+Equipment and Consumables #

 - Aim to pay about 1-2% of the new list price for used equipment.
 You won’t always hit that range but I’ve quickly learned that lab equipment depreciates faster than a new car leaving the lot.